Hopi Carving: Mud Thrower

 Mud Thrower Kachina ‘Tsukapelyu’

-This kachina only appears during the Fast Parade.
-He carries clay which he will form into balls and hurls them at spectators to catch their attention or at the racers in order to slow them down so the villagers have a better chance to win the foot race.
+Cottonwood Root Mudthrower Katsina.
+This katsina only appears during the fast parade.
+He carries clay which he forms into balls and hurls them at spectators & racers to catch their attention, so the villagers have a better chance to win the foot race.
+This carving is 15 and 3/4inches.

 ** Please note because of the delicate nature of the Katsina, there is a minimum $150 packing and shipping fee.

-There are more than 250 different Kachina, each with its own separate attributes, representing everything from animals to abstract concepts.
-The Hopi carvers use a single piece of cottonwood root.
+There are more than 250 different Katsinas, each with its own separate attributes, representing everything from animals to abstract concepts.